splicebox/PsiCLASS_paper/README.md

 ## Commands for running the tools:
-PsiCLASS: Assume the bam files are listed in the file "bamlist"
+PsiCLASS: Assume the BAM files are listed in the file "bamlist"

 	psiclass --lb bamlist